symfony/ux/src/Turbo/README.md

 There are two main way to receive the updates:

 -   in response to a user action, for instance when the user submits a form
--   asynchronously, by sending updates to the clients using [Mercure](https://mercure.rocks), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and similar protocols
+-   asynchronously, by sending updates to clients using [Mercure](https://mercure.rocks), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and similar protocols

 #### Forms